-CHUM's submission argued that its proposal would work with conventional radio by acting as a complementary service, providing a platform for greater industry involvement as content partners and, crucially, would play an instrumental role in driving penetration of digital radio by bringing to market affordable and technologically advanced receivers.
-Citing the contrast with the UK, where DAB has been a success story, CHUM argued that the missing Canadian element was content and that this proposal contained the appropriate mix of innovative, Canadian-produced content to drive a successful digital transition.
+CHUM argued that its proposal would complement conventional radio, providing a platform for greater industry involvement as content partners and, crucially, would play an instrumental role in driving penetration of digital radio by bringing to market affordable and technologically advanced receivers.
+Citing the contrast with the United Kingdom, where DAB has been a success story, CHUM argued that the missing Canadian element was content and that their proposal contained the appropriate mix of innovative, Canadian-produced content to realize a successful digital transition.

-CHUM's service is a really a case of 'what might have been' and much of the industry response to the proposal considered it a 'spoiler' application against the two dominant satellite bids which had already made inroads into the Canadian market.25 While it addressed salient issues in respect of Canada's policy in digital radio and offered a pro-Canadian solution to leading the digital transition, the response of the regulator, which was to effectively let the market decide, underlined the weakness of the Canadian position in digital radio.
-Decisive intervention in progressing the digital transition was effectively led by developments in the US, initially by its rejection of DAB and development of an in-band solution and subsequently with the encroachment of US satellite footprints on the Canadian marketplace.
-The fact that no special protection was afforded the Canadian approach in 2005 effectively spelt the end of the strategy of migrating the industry onto the Eureka 147 platform.
+CHUM's proposal was a really a case of 'what might have been' and the industry in general considered it a spoiler application against the two dominant satellite bids which had already made inroads into the Canadian market.
+While it addressed salient issues in respect of Canada's digital radio policy and offered a pro-Canadian solution to leading the digital transition, the response of the regulator, which was to effectively let the market decide, underlined the weakness of the Canadian position.
+Decisive intervention in progressing the digital transition was effectively led by developments in the United States, initially by its rejection of DAB and development of an in-band solution, and subsequently with the encroachment of American satellite footprints on the Canadian marketplace.
+The fact that no special protection was afforded to CHUM's 'Canadian' proposal effectively spelt the end of the strategy of migrating the industry onto the Eureka-147 platform.